alejandroliu/0ink.net/src/content/posts/2013/2013-05-27-remote-bridging.md

 post_type: post
 post_mime_type: ""
 comment_count: "0"
-title: Remote Bridging
 tags: address, computer, config, configuration, device, domain, encryption, idea, management, network, password, remote, setup, software, speed
 ---

-Sometimes we need to connect two or more geographically distrubuted ethernet networks to one broadcast domain.
+Sometimes we need to connect two or more geographically distributed ethernet networks to one broadcast domain.
 There can be two different office networks of some company which uses smb protocol partially based on broadcast network messages.
 Another example of such situation is computer cafes: a couple of computer cafes can provide to users more convinient environment forr playing multiplayer computer games without dedicated servers.
 Both sample networks in this article need to have one *nix server for bridging.
 Our networks can be connected by any possible hardware that provides IP connection between them.

 Connecting Two Remote Local Networks With Transparent Bridging Technique
 ========================================================================